yunas-son-devs/FSD_code_ninjas/README.md

 # FSD Assignment - University Student Management App
 ## Project Overview
 This project is an interactive university student/admin system developed for the Fundamentals of Software Development (FSD) group assignment.
-It provides both a command-line interface (CLI) and a graphical user interface (GUI) for managing student data.
+It provides both a command-line interface (CLI) and a graphical user interface (GUI) for students and admins.

 ## Features
 Student Functions: Register, login, enrol/drop subjects, change passwords, and view enrolments.

-Admin Functions: Manage student data, group students by grade, partition Pass/Fail, and clear all data.
+Admin Functions: View and manage all student records, remove students, group students by grade, categorise them by pass or fail status, summarise academic results, and clear student data.

 Data Persistence: All student and admin data is stored in students.data using CRUD operations.